Modern Slavery and Human Trafficking Statement

 - Equal Opportunities and Dignity at Work Policy;

-- Whistleblowing Policy in place to encourage all staff to report concerns internally (with the protection of the Company’s Whistleblowing Policy);
+- Whistleblowing Policy to encourage all staff to report concerns internally;

-- Acknowledge requirements in our commercial and supplier contracts; and continued engagement of external providers and suppliers which have their own policies and procedures aimed at preventing modern slavery and human trafficking.
+- Acknowledging requirements in our commercial and supplier contracts; and continued engagement of external providers and suppliers who have their own policies and procedures aimed at preventing modern slavery and human trafficking.

-- Launched “The Gregory Group Way” which is a set of behaviours covering how we expect our employees to act.
+- Continuing to develop and embed “The Gregory Group Way” which is a set of behaviours covering how we expect our employees to act;